 12 Pinch center shoots before blooming

-Any stems showing signs of blooming should be pinched before setting flowers.
-Pinching the stem will encourage bushier growth and also ensure that the plant uses its energy to produce more leaves rather than flowers.
+Pinch the stem to encourage bushier growth and ensure that the plant uses its energy to produce more leaves than flowers.

 Gardening tip: Let one of your basil plants flower and harvest basil seeds to grow even more plants.